WP Rocket Review: Love it and Leave it

 I don’t need to think I will get that much of a benefit by preloading the cache when CloudFlare stores a copy on the server once a page or post is requested.

-Preloading links seems like a nice feature to have but I am not sure about its impact when 95% of everything is properly cached.
-My sites load fast.
+Preloading the cache seems like a nice feature to have but I am not sure about its impact when 95% to 99% of all requests are being properly cached.

-You have to take into account that preloading links requires an additional script, it doesn’t do it out of thin air.
+You have to take into account that preloading links requires an additional script, it doesn’t do its job out of thin air.

 WP Rocket: Advanced Rules (5)